BEHAVIORAL CHALLENGE: Encourage people to adopt more sustainable and climate-friendly travel habits by reducing car commuting.

 RESULTS: 14% reduction in car commuting

-The goal of the project was to reduce car use by 10%, which was considered achieved and exceeded.
-The evaluation of the project showed a 14% reduction in car commuting.
+The goal of the project was to reduce car use by 10 %, which was considered to have been achieved and exceeded.
+The evaluation of the project showed that car commuting was reduced by 14%.

-- More than 30% of users indicated that the service contributed to their choice of transportation in their daily lives
+- More than 35% of users indicated that the service contributed to some extent to their choice of transport mode in everyday life.

-- In total, those who used the service reduced their annual CO2 emissions by 72.44 kg/person.
+- Overall, those using the service reduced their annual CO2 emissions by 72.44 kg/person.

 stated that the service contributed to some extent to their choice of transport in their daily lives.